(The following is a guest post from Rebecca Toon, author and creator of Homeschool on the Ranch.)

 While many families use traditional methods of teaching such as textbooks and workbooks, there is a system that is vastly superior and far more engaging, especially for struggling learners and those on the Spectrum.

-And while homeschool electives these days seem to be unending as far as choices, this same system can function as several electives in one.
+And while homeschool electives these days seem to be unending as far as choices, gaming as a homeschool elective can function as several electives in one.

 RPGs to Homeschool High School